stalomeow/StarRailNPRShader/README.md

 **Note that** MMD models do not contain some detailed information so the final rendering result may not fully meet your expectation.

+## Rules

+In addition to GPL-3.0 license, please give proper credits as well as a link to this repo when redistributing or using my code.

 ## Special thanks

 - miHoYo